 The control of a business is usually obtained by acquiring control of the corporation-legal entity owning the business.
-This may be implemented by way of share purchase, takeover/merger, spin-off/ demerger, share capital increase in the target company or through a management agreement (where a dominant company controls the target company based on an agreement as opposed to equity ownership).
+This may be implemented by way of share purchase, takeover/ merger, spin-off/demerger, share capital increase in the target company or through a management agreement (where a dominant company controls the target company based on an agreement as opposed to equity ownership).
 On the other hand, the acquirer may opt for acquiring control over the target business via an asset purchase.

-In the case of a share purchase, the investor will generally acquire control once the transfer of the title to the shares (closing) has duly taken effect.
+In the case of a share purchase in a joint-stock company, the investor will generally acquire control once the transfer of the title to the shares (closing) has duly taken effect.
 In order to gain (positive) control, the investor should acquire at least 50%+1 of the voting shares.
-A qualified level of control, enabling the acquirer to pass most corporate resolutions, is obtained by the acquisition of at least 75% of the voting shares in a company while full control is obtained at over 90% of the voting shares (as the shareholders aggregately holding at least 10% interest still have certain minority blocking rights under Slovenian corporate law).
+A qualified level of control, enabling the acquirer to pass most corporate resolutions, is obtained by the acquisition of at least 75% of the voting shares in a company while full control is generally obtained at over 90% of the voting shares (as the shareholders aggregately holding at least 10% interest still have certain minority rights under Slovenian corporate law).

-Due to the effects of the financial crisis (and the resultant widespread over-indebtedness of the Slovenian companies which remains a problem to some extent), debt-to-equity ("D/E") swaps (acquisitions by corporate creditors of equity in their borrower in exchange for their debt claims) have emerged as an alternative means of acquiring (controlling) equity stakes.
-D/E swaps may either be effected on a voluntary/contractual basis (e.g. as a measure of financial restructuring pre-insolvency) or, in the context of statutory insolvency, as a result of court-sponsored compulsory settlement proceedings (implemented on a compulsory basis if supported by a sufficient percentage of eligible creditors with voting rights in such proceedings).
+In the aftermath of the financial crisis, debt-to-equity ("D/E") swaps (acquisitions by corporate creditors of equity in their borrower in exchange for their debt claims) have emerged as an alternative means of acquiring (controlling) equity stakes.
+D/E swaps may either be effected on a voluntary/contractual basis as between debt and equity-holders (e.g. as a measure of financial restructuring pre-insolvency) or, in the context of statutory insolvency, as a result of court-sponsored compulsory settlement proceedings (which may be implemented on a compulsory basis if supported by a sufficient percentage of eligible creditors with voting rights in such proceedings).
 Notably, in these circumstances, the Takeovers Act and the Banking Act provide for certain exemptions to the mandatory takeover bid requirement.